kuribko/pokedex/README.md

 # pokedex
-This is a Pkedex project for Kottans
+This is a Pokedex project for Kottans.